 We offer a referral service for mares with twins.

-Ultrasound examination of the pregnancy allows a determination of fetal sex to a very high degree of accuracy.
-Our preferred window is between 58 – 65 days from breeding.
-This service is available to permit breeders to develop their marketing and breeding strategies.
+Ultrasound examination is used to determine fetal sex to a high degree of accuracy.
+Our preferred window is between 58 and 65 days from breeding.
+This service is available to permit breeders in order to assist with marketing and breeding strategies.

-Laparoscopic surgery can be used to diagnose and treat a variety of infertility problems in both the mare and stallion.
-Mares with blocked oviducts can be treated by applying prostaglandin E gel on the oviducts using laparoscopy.
+Laparoscopic surgery can be used to diagnose and treat a range of infertility problems in both mares and stallions.
+Mares with blocked oviducts can be treated by applying Prostaglandin E gel on the oviducts using laparoscopy.

 Cysts are fluid-filled structures usually projecting outward or away from the surface of the endometrium into the uterine space.

 In some cases, the presence of one or more large endometrial cysts can:

 - impede motility of the early pregnancy

 - deprive a pregnancy of vital nutrients, resulting in early embryonic death.

 We offer a range of treatment options for cyst removal.

 02 4405 5660